kicohen/TechTracker/readme.md

 ## Tech Tracker

 #### Purpose
-The purpose of this system is one main thing.
-It is to track the inventory and manage the events for any type of stagecrew that exists.
-TechTracker has features that are used from high school level events up to professional events and there will be more features to come.
+The purpose of the TechTracker system is to track manage an organizations events, members, inventory and calendar for any type of stagecrew that exists.
+TechTracker features are used across all types of technical crews from high school level events to professional events.
+TechTracker is functional in its current state, however more feautures are in the works.

 #### Features (current)
-- Attendance/Absence Tracking (for high schools)
+- Attendance/Absence Tracking (for educational organizations)
 - Organizations
 - Inventory
-- User
+- Users
 - Event Tracking
   - Comments
   - Locations